Meet our team of dreamers and doers.

 Nicole Kretzschmer

-Ms. Kretzschmer joined in 2015 as a Validator for Great Start to Quality and worked as a contracted Assessment Specialist for Great Start to Quality beginning in 2013.
-Ms. Kretzschmer has worked with children and families in settings including family child care, child care centers, faith-based centers, summer camps, and Head Start.
+Nicole Kretzschmer is currently a Validator at the Early Childhood Investment Corporation where she focuses on the integrity of Great Start to Quality by reviewing the evidence submitted by programs in accordance with the Quality Indicators.
+Nicole joined ECIC in 2015 and has supported the Great Start to Quality Validation and Assessment work since 2013.
+She has also worked with children and families in settings including family child care, child care centers, faith-based centers, summer camps, and Head Start.

-Ms. Kretzschmer received her Bachelor of Science in Early Childhood Education from Great Lakes Christian College.
+Nicole received her Bachelor of Science in Early Childhood Education from Great Lakes Christian College.

 Validator